SiteSpect Implementation Troubleshooting

 50x responses are error states in which visitor traffic does not proxy correctly.
 The server is aware that it has encountered an error or is otherwise incapable of performing the request.

-• SiteSpect was able to reach the origin but the origin (or a device in between) severed the connection.
+2. SiteSpect was able to reach the origin but the origin (or a device in between) severed the connection with a 50x error.

-Processing time on Log Visualization tool can easily discern which of these three errors occurred.
+Processing time on the Log Visualization tool can easily discern which of these three errors occurred.

 How can I Identify site visitor IP address?

-SiteSpect may also be configured to send a custom request header with the end-user’s IP address.
+SiteSpect can also be configured to send a custom request header with the end-user’s IP address.

 How do we pull access logs from SiteSpect?